An attack targets the US-led coalition in Iraq

-Shafaq News / An explosive device blew up on Thursday targeting a convoy carrying logistical support equipment for the US-led Coalition in Al-Anbar Governorate.
+Shafaq News / An explosive device blew up on Saturday targeting a U.S. convoy in western Dhi Qar Governorate, southern Iraq.

-“An explosive device blew up on a highway west of Ramadi, center of Al-Anbar near the Global Coalition convoy”, a source told Shafaq News Agency.
+“An explosive device blew up near Shahid Nizar control area, western Dhi Qar without causing any causality.”

 The source did not give any further detail.